dhutapratama/docs/database.md

 <a name="selecting-scalar-values"></a>
 #### Selecting Scalar Values

 Sometimes your database query may result in a single, scalar value.
-Instead of being required to retrieve the query's scalar result from a record object, Laravel allows you to retrieve this value directly using the `scalar` method:
+Instead of being required to retrieve the query's scalar result from a record object, Lets allows you to retrieve this value directly using the `scalar` method:

     $burgers = DB::scalar(
         "select count(case when food = 'burger' then 1 end) as burgers from menu"